timezonerain/Regional-Sample-Size-Planning/README.md

 <img src="image/tutnormal1.PNG" width="430">

-- optional (sample size calculation): Input other parameters (in addition to type-1 error and power) allow you to calculate the sample size if it's not ready by hand
+- Optional (sample size calculation): Input other parameters (in addition to type 1 error and power) allow you to calculate the sample size if it's not ready by hand

 <img src="image/tutnormal2.PNG" width="430">